 There is also growing demand in the U.S. for the adoption of sustainable energy, and real estate developers are learning that tapping into this trend can benefit society while also generating new sources of revenue.
 Specifically, warehouses and office buildings can be prime candidates for community solar.

 Property owners can also benefit from community solar without using a single electron generated by the solar power system.
 Adding solar equipment to a site can increase commercial property value, while simultaneously creating a new potential revenue stream.
-It would be like getting an extra rent check each month from the quietest tenant they’ll ever have (and one that will never complain about clogged plumbing).
+It would be like getting an extra rent check each month from the quietest tenant they might ever have (and never having to worry about clogged plumbing).

 By hosting a community solar system, real estate owners can also:

-- Attract engaged building occupants interested in lower energy bills and social responsibility.
+- Attract engaged building occupants interested in lower energy bills and greater social responsibility.

 - Help advance corporate sustainability goals.